 If a critical risk has been identified and yet the council still do not provide the disabled person with appropriate support or services, you may need to make a complaint to challenge this decision.
-For more information, contact Carers Scotland on 0141 445 3070.
-There is a parallel process of assessing risk to carers (see page 16).
+For more information, contact Care Information Scotland on 0800 011 3200.
+There is a parallel process of assessing risk to carers (explored further on in this factsheet).